 An ongoing list of new PE wells in the WRIA since the enactment of RCW 90.94.

-The lists of building permits and projects will be organized by subbasin, and if feasible represented on a map that includes subbasin delineations.
+The lists of building permits and projects will be organized by subbasin, and (if feasible) represented on a map that includes subbasin delineations.
 Counties are encouraged to provide parcel or other geographic information in their reports to Ecology to support mapping by subbasin.

+Data may be evaluated at a more refined scale to improve understanding of the impacts and benefits (e.g., Watershed Assessment Unit).
+A map of Watershed Assessment Units is provided in Figure 7.

 To assess the status of project implementation, the Committee recommends using the Salmon Recovery Portal (https://srp.rco.wa.gov/about), managed by the Washington State Recreation and Conservation Office (RCO), to support project tracking.